Houlem2008/Sprint_5_Project/README.md

 # Sprint_5_Project
 TripleTen Sprint 5 Final Project

 My first Integrated Project, meaning that there weren't extensive lessons in this sprint, rather the project was utilizing numerous techniques and knowledge from previous lessons.
-Sprint Length was 2 weeks.
+Sprint length was 2 weeks.

 Instructions provided by TripleTen Program: